-Everything about Domaine la Milliere Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Domaine la Milliere Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine la Milliere was purchased in 1940 by Fernand Arnaud.
+During the 1940’s, Domaine la Milliere was already bottling and selling a portion of their own wine.
 Since that time, Domaine la Milliere has remained a family owned winery passing from generation to generation.

 Domaine La Milliere Vineyards, Wines, Winemaking

-Domaine la Milliere red Chateauneuf du Pape Vieilles Vignes is produced from 60% Grenache,10% Syrah, 10% Mourvedre, 10% Cinsault and 10% Counoise.
+Domaine la Milliere Chateauneuf du Pape Vieilles Vignes Rouge is produced from 60% Grenache,10% Syrah, 10% Mourvedre, 10% Cinsault and 10% Counoise.
 The vines are old as they are between 80 and 100 years of age.
-The wine is aged in concrete tanks and foudres for 12 months.
+The vines are well placed in the Cabrieres lieu-dit.
+The wine is aged in concrete tanks and foudres for 12 months prior to bottling.
 5,000 cases are produced each vintage.

-Domaine la Milliere Chateauneuf du Pape Blanc Vieilles Vignes, a blend of 35% Grenache Blanc, 35% Bourboulenc 20% Clairette and 10% Roussanne is aged in 100% new, French oak barrels for 6 months.
+Domaine la Milliere Chateauneuf du Pape Vieilles Vignes Blanc, a blend of 35% Grenache Blanc, 35% Bourboulenc 20% Clairette and 10% Roussanne is aged in 100% new, French oak barrels for 6 months before bottling.
 The wine is hard to find as only 100 cases are produced each year.

-Serving and Decanting Domaine La Milliere with Wine, Food Pairing Tips
+Serving Domaine La Milliere with Wine, Food Pairing Tips